ovh/webpaas-cli/README.md

 # webpaas

-`webpaas` is the CLI for the OVHcloud WebPaaS, powered by Platform.sh.
+`webpaas` is the CLI for the OVHcloud Web PaaS, powered by Platform.sh.

 It is based on the [Platform.sh CLI](https://github.com/platformsh/platformsh-cli) with a modified configuration file.